Lions Hearing Foundation Bus coming to Kalgoorlie!

 Hannan''s Goldfields Lions Club

-It's time to kick up your heels and shake your tail feathers!
-Come and join the South Perth Lions Big Band on Friday 25 May under our wonderful musical director Phil Hatton.
-Listen and dance to the magical sound of the full big band with our great singers Carl Reid, Cathy Mueller and Catherine Carey!
+It's time to party like a rockstar again!
+Come and join the South Perth Lions Big Band on Friday 26 October under our awesome musical director Phil Hatton.
+Listen and dance to the magical sound of the full big band with our great singers!

 You'll find us at the South Perth Community Centre, corner of Sandgate St and South Terrace, South Perth.
 BYO food, drink & glasses.